WebSocket Advantages, Disadvantages, and Some Practical Advice

 How Does WebSocket Differ From HTTP?

 Before the advent of Web Sockets, the primary protocol was and still remains HTTP.
 The HTTP protocol is unidirectional.
 After the request-response cycle, the connection is closed.
 Any subsequent request establishes a new connection to the server: as many requests as there are connections.
 It wasn't a problem for static content like an informational article on a website.
-But you need to refresh the page manually to find out about changes in interactive content (such as a new message in an online chat, comments, or push notifications).
+But you need to refresh the page manually to find out about changes in interactive content (such as a new message in an online chat or comments).

 Pure HTTP protocol is used less now as HTTPS replaced it.
 It's not a standalone protocol but an add-on to HTTP that allows you to encrypt your data.